Gmugra/net.cactusthorn.routing/README.md

     }
 ```
 The library is doing only routing, but it's expected that the application will provide implementations for several interfaces:
-1. CompoentProvider - which will provide EntryPoint instances
+1. ComponentProvider - which will provide EntryPoint instances
 1. multiple Producers: which will generate responses based on Content-Type
 1. multiple Consumers to convert request body to Java objects based on Content-Type